roseann11/gec/README.md

 Trained model weights are not included in this repository but can be accessed via Pre-processed files ready for training are available at [`roseannnnnaguilar/gector-shared-updated`](https://www.kaggle.com/datasets/roseannnnnaguilar/gector-shared-updated) (requires access).
+The notebooks are designed to simplify experimentation by exposing commonly adjusted parameters such as dataset paths, number of epochs, etc., to eliminate the need to repeatedly modify the main files.
+Each notebook provides a complete workflow and is designed to run on Kaggle (T4 × 2) or Google Colab.